davidhund/styleguide-generators/README.md

 Maintaining a _static_ Pattern Library (in HTML/CSS) is hard work and errorprone.
 There are, however, various tools that help us _generate_ a dynamic Pattern Library or ['Living Style Guide'](https://speakerdeck.com/hagenburger/style-guide-driven-development).

 This page aims to list these tools.
 If you know of other tools or have other feedback, please let me know or submit a PR.
+Thanks, [David Hund](https://github.com/davidhund) [@valuedstandards](https://twitter.com/valuedstandards)

 **NOTE:** This should list _generators_ only: no Bootstrap, Foundation, Topcoat, etc. but **tools** to _generate_ a Living Style Guide.